COVID-19 and National Student Exchange

+NSE Exchange is designed for connection and community.
 Individual NSE member U.S. and Canadian institutions are currently making their own administrative decisions on students and study away.
-All NSE campuses have moved to online instruction for the remainder of the spring term.
-Due to the complexity of this situation, decisions are made on a campus by campus basis.
-Please contact your home campus NSE Coordinator about any academic or financial implications.
-Currently, campuses are expected to resume normal instruction for Fall 2020.
+Decisions are made on a campus by campus basis.
+Contact your home campus NSE Coordinator about any academic or financial implications.

 What should students do?Students participating in NSE are governed by the policies of both campuses, home and host, and should maintain active communication with their coordinators at each campus.

-Travel Restrictions & Suspension of ProgramsNSE is not suspending programs as a result of the virus, but supports the activities of our member campuses who may make changes in academic instruction.
+Travel Restrictions & Suspension of ProgramsNSE supports the activities of our member campuses who may make changes in academic instruction.
 As a bridge between campuses, NSE does not express a policy on students and travel during program disruption.
 Any travel is the purview of the home and/or host campus and should be in line with CDC travel recommendations.

 NSE Coordinators should work with students and their partner institutions to provide advice and guidance to students currently in programs.
 Should conditions change such that the CDC or the U.S. State Department recommend against travel to a destination, NSE will provide additional updates.

-We recommend everyone know the virus symptoms and identify local healthcare resources in case services are needed.
+We recommend everyone know COVID-19 symptoms and identify local healthcare resources in case services are needed.
 All persons are encouraged to be vigilant with infection control practices.
 Students who have healthcare questions should contact their home or host campus health service directly.

 - Centers for Disease Control and Prevention (CDC)